IntersectMBO/cardano-node-tests/doc/smash/smash_tests_and_debugging_examples.md

-# SMASH - Tests and debugging examples
+# SMASH - tests and debugging examples

 These examples come from the `testnet` network.